 Our interest income principally reflects interest earned on our investments.
-Following our Series C financing in July and August 2019, we expanded our investments to include U.S. government-backed money-market funds, corporate debt securities, commercial paper and government agency bonds.
+Our investments include U.S. government-backed money-market funds, corporate debt securities, commercial paper and government bonds.
 We place cash in excess of immediate requirements into a custodial account and invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.